Emmiez/Unblocked-Smoothwall-Games/README.md

 # Unblocked-Smoothwall-Games
-This is a repository of unblocked games that bypass Smoothwall
+This is a repository of unblocked games that bypass Smoothwall.
+Be sure to check back every so often for new updates that come multiple times per week!
+Current version v3.3

 # How To Use
 See Here: https://github.com/AntiSmoothwall/Unblocked-Smoothwall-Games/wiki/How-to-Use-this-Repository